Runningtarrens/Mcorne-c5/README.md

 #### Second pause for the round magnets

-The second part is for the round magnets.
+The second part is for the round magnets, its at 13.2mm height.
 Please remember to put 2 round magnets per slot into the holes.
 1 magnet is a bit to weak for a good attachment to the case.
 Also the round magnets need to be oriented so that the part can be attached to the bottom of the case.

 ![Slice8](https://github.com/Runningtarrens/Mcorne-c5/blob/main/pictures/slice9.JPG)